ackothalawala/Stewart-Platform-System/README.md

 ### Why the IK solver runs on the PC

-The full Stewart Platform IK involves evaluating one trigonometric equation per servo per cycle — six `arcsin`, six `arctan2`, and supporting arithmetic.
+The full Stewart Platform IK involves evaluating one trigonometric equation per servo per cycle - six `arcsin`, six `arctan2`, and supporting arithmetic.
 This is straightforward in C# with `System.Numerics` on the PC but would require careful fixed-point or floating-point management on the ESP32 alongside the sensor reads, WebSocket handling, and PWM output.
-More importantly, the IK result is needed for the 3D visualiser regardless, so it makes sense to keep it on the machine running the visualiser.
+More importantly, the IK result is needed for the 3D visualiser, regardless, so it makes sense to keep it on the machine running the visualiser.
 The closed-loop correction on the ESP32 uses a simpler linear influence matrix rather than re-solving the full IK at 30 Hz.

 ### Why raw OpenGL replaced HelixToolkit

 HelixToolkit is tightly coupled to WPF's visual tree and Windows Presentation Foundation renderer.
 It has no Avalonia port.
-When the decision was made to support Linux and Raspberry Pi — both relevant for IoT deployment in the research context — HelixToolkit was no longer an option.
-Silk.NET provides thin managed bindings to the native OpenGL API and works with Avalonia's `OpenGlControlBase` on all target platforms.
+When the decision was made to support Linux and Raspberry Pi - both relevant for IoT deployment in the research context - HelixToolkit was no longer an option.
+Silk.NET provides thin managed bindings to the native OpenGL API and works with Avalonia's `OpenGLControlBase` on all target platforms.
 The custom renderer uses a VAO/VBO pipeline with manually bound attribute locations to maintain compatibility with older OpenGL and OpenGL ES (ANGLE) implementations.

 ### Why cross-platform support was prioritised